top of page

 • To follow the guidelines for crediting authorship for research presentations as outlined in the Publication Manual of the American Psychological Association (APA).

-• That no part of the Webinar or Materials (e.g. Powerpoint, handouts) infringes upon any copyright or other intellectual property right of any third party.
+• No part of the Webinar or Materials (e.g. Powerpoint, handouts) infringe upon any copyright or other intellectual property right of any third party.

-• If any part of my Webinar or Materials involve the performance or reproduction of any pre-existing work, that I am the owner of the copyright, or have obtained permission.
+• If any part of my Webinar or Materials involves the performance or reproduction of any pre-existing work, I am the owner of the copyright or have obtained permission.

-• I grant to AACcessible and The AAC Academy by AACcessible a perpetual, irrevocable, non-exclusive royalty free license for AACcessible AAC Academy to use and host the Webinar(s) and Materials, solely in relation with The AAC Academy by AACcessible and the AACES Conference.
+• I grant to AACcessible and The AAC Academy by AACcessible a perpetual, irrevocable, non-exclusive royalty-free license for AACcessible and The AAC Academy to use and host the Webinar(s) and Materials, solely in relation with The AAC Academy by AACcessible and the AACES Conference.

 • That I have full power and authority, free of any rights of any nature whatsoever by any person, to enter into this Agreement and to grant the license to AACcessible in this Agreement.